Commercial

 Outer-yard waste transfer site

-A waste transfer site with long boundaries, poor ambient light, smoke, dust, and moving machinery is a stronger thermal and radar discussion than a normal fixed-camera discussion.
-A product such as Q1971-E can help with heat-based perimeter awareness, while radar can help define movement zones that do not depend on clean visible-light imagery.
+A waste transfer site with long boundaries, poor ambient light, smoke, dust, and moving machinery is a stronger thermal and radar conversation than a normal fixed-camera conversation.
 The fixed cameras still matter, but they become the verification layer rather than the first detection layer.

 Strata visitor gate